LearnOnDemandSystems/docs/tms/tms-administrators/badges-achievements/badge-process.md

 # What is involved in creating external badges?

+> [!Alert] Please be aware that not all functionality covered in this and linked articles may be available to you.

 Your students can now earn externally supported badges through their activities/achievements in the TMS.
 This will give your users an additional sense of accomplishment, and they will be able to share that accomplishment with others outside the TMS.

 You create the badges in the external badge provider and attach them to achievements you have created in the TMS.
 This feature has the following components: